BOEM25/cw-homepage/src/pages/workshops/index.md

     alt: Tasty food and snacks.
     image: /img/event-photos/iot-front.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Cameron Tatz
     quote: >-
       Code Workshop was awesome.
 I learned a ton and made a lot of new friends with similar interests and goals.
-  - author: Philipp Trommler
+  - author: Richard Hertzog
     quote: >-
       This is my favorite meetup in vegas.
 The events are always awesome and they have great food and awesome surprises every time.